israelias/resume-ux/README.md

 ### 1.4 High Level Paradigms

-The defining criteria from user research can be narrowed down to two guiding principles that radically and reliably shape the development of the project.
+The defining criteria from [user research](#11-research) can be narrowed down to two guiding principles to radically and reliably shape the development of the project.

-- Owner's Key Principle
+1. Owner's Key Principle
    - Portraying Honesty and Integrity

-- Key To User's Triggers
+2. Key To User's Triggers
    - Showing Activity at Every Possible Opportunity

 #### Standing Out